 Our 2 Year Certificate of Applied Science completes the first 2 years of the accredited 4 year Engineering Degree, or the first 23 of the 46 credit Engineering Degree.
 The CAS can be taken on its own or simultaneously with any program of study offered at Acadia including the BASc.

 After completing the CAS at Acadia, and requesting a discipline placement, students are granted automatic acceptance into the 3rd year of the accredited Engineering degree programs at DAL.
 The transfer is guaranteed and automatic upon completion of the CAS.
 You can specialize in any of the different discipline choices listed below.

 BASc - Bachelor of Applied Science

 3 Year Program

 This 3 Year Program offers an opportunity to obtain an Acadia degree along with your CAS and expand your field of study beyond the bounds of the accredited engineering program.
 You may choose to add study from areas outside of Applied Science, including Buisness, Biology, Chemistry, Computers, Environmental Science, Geomatics, Geology, Math or Physics.
-You can complete the BASc as a stand alone program or combine it with the CAS should you wish to continue on and complete the accredited Bachelor of Engineering Degree.
+You can complete the BASc as a stand-alone program or combine it with the CAS should you wish to continue on and complete the accredited Bachelor of Engineering Degree.
 Provided you have successfully completed the CAS requirements and have requested a discipline placement, you would again have automatic admission into the third year of the Dalhousie Engineering Degree.